Romain-Thomas-Shef/stpip/README.md

 What is stpip?
 ==============

+WARNING: Pepy.tech has recently changed the website and the number of downloads are not accessible by webscraping for the moment.
+I am working on a fix.

 [![DOI](https://zenodo.org/badge/176632808.svg)](https://zenodo.org/badge/latestdoi/176632808)

 stpip is a simple webscraping program the looks for pypi download statistics from the pepy.tech webpage [https://github.com/psincraian/pepy]